Alcohol Handling and Delivery

 • Updated

-As per your contractor agreement, you are required to adhere to the Responsible Sale of Alcohol (RSA) laws in a delivery context.
-Sherpa Pty Ltd is bound by these rules and we must ensure that you are trained to adhere to the Australian laws.
+As per your contractor agreement, you are required to adhere to RSA laws in a delivery context.
+Sherpa Pty Ltd is bound by these rules and we must ensure that you are trained to adhere to Australian laws.

-1. Do not deliver alcohol to anyone under the age of 18
+1. Do not deliver alcohol to anyone under the age of 18.

 Fines exceeding $29,000 can apply if you are found providing alcohol to a minor or an intoxicated person.

-How to Deliver Alcohol
+How to Deliver Alcohol:

-3. If the person who ordered the alcohol (or cigarettes) is not the person who answered the door, ask to see the person who ordered the alcohol (or cigarettes).
+3. If the Person Who Ordered is Not Present: Ask to see the person who ordered the alcohol (or cigarettes).
 If that person is not there, ask the individual at the door to show ID.
-Failure to provide a valid ID or being underage requires you to politely refuse to leave the item(s) and take the item(s) back to the store.
+If they cannot provide a valid ID or are underage, politely refuse to leave the item(s) and take the item(s) back to the store.

 We must refuse service to any person:

-- Whom we suspect is accepting liquor for a minor
+• Who we suspect is accepting liquor for a minor

-- Who appears to be intoxicated or disorderly
+• Who appears to be intoxicated or disorderly

-I’m sorry, by law I cannot leave these products with you.
-Please speak with the company you placed this order with to arrange a refund or re-delivery at a later date.
+What to Say: "I’m sorry, by law I cannot leave these products with you.
+Please speak with the company you placed this order with to arrange a refund or re-delivery at a later date."

-Important Information Specific to Alcohol Deliveries
+Important Information Specific to Alcohol Deliveries:

-1. Leave alcohol deliveries unattended if no one is home, the job is NOT marked with an ATL tag, and it can’t be left somewhere safe and out of sight from passers-by.
+• It is illegal to leave alcohol deliveries unattended if no one is home, the job is NOT marked with an ATL tag, and it can’t be left somewhere safe and out of sight from passers-by.

-3. Provide alcohol to an intoxicated person
+• Do not provide alcohol to an intoxicated person.

 Be sure to contact Sherpa straight away if any complications arise and we will be sure to help you out.